4 Mistakes That Ruin Cranberry Sauce (and How to Fix Them)

-On the other end of the spectrum, you might end up with a cranberry sauce that's too thin.
+On the other end of the spectrum, you might end up with a cranberry sauce that won't thicken.
 Nobody really wants to dine on cranberry soup, so to combat this issue, you'll have to cook it more to release that all-important pectin.
 But you've been cooking it forever and it's still not right?
 You may have added too much liquid to the cranberries.
 In addition to pectin, cranberries contain water, which means you only need to add a splash of liquid to get the cooking going.
 Add too much and you'll be stirring at the stove much longer than expected.
 Again, more time on the stove will fix this problem.
 Another possible blunder that can cause cranberry sauce to be too thin is using too little sugar.
 Sugar helps the thickening process, and while it's nice to try to keep your cranberry sauce from being too sugary sweet, you will need at least some sugar to make it work well (about 1/2 cup sugar per 12-ounce bag of cranberries).

 Mistake to Avoid #3: Not Making Your Cranberry Sauce Ahead

 Pictured recipe: Cranberry Relish

 The turkey is resting and you've almost pulled off Thanksgiving dinner, only to realize you forgot to make—you guessed it—the cranberry sauce.
 You've got 15 minutes.
 Do you whip out a saucepan and start cooking?
 You could, but how many steaming pots of hot cranberry sauce have you seen lately?
 Not many.
 Cranberry sauce is at its best when it has cooled, which, unless you live in the Arctic, takes about two hours.
 Do yourself a favor and make your cranberry sauce ahead of time and save yourself the last-minute panic.
 Cranberry sauce can hold in the fridge for over a week, so you can fix it and forget it (hopefully until dinnertime).
 But, back to our original scenario, what should you do?
 You can make a cranberry relish instead.
 Think of it as a raw cranberry sauce—no cooking required.
 A food processor can make quick work of all the chopping.
 Let the cranberries macerate with a touch of sugar and voilà!
 You've got yourself cranberry sauce (ish).